tanous/website/content/openings/index.md

 # Your landing page sections - add as many different content blocks as you like
 sections:
-  - block: markdown
+  #- block: markdown
-    id: hero
+   # id: hero
-    content:
+    #content:
-      title: |-
+      #title: |-
-       PhD students
+      # PhD students
-      subtitle:
+      #subtitle:
-      text: |-
+      #text: |-
-        I'm looking for a PhD student!
+      #  I'm looking for a PhD student!
 Together, we will work on toy models of cosmology and de Sitter space.
 Follow [this link](https://www.findaphd.com/phds/project/de-sitter-matrix-models-and-field-theory/?p164302) for more information and instructions on how to apply.
-    design:
+    #design:
-      columns: '2'
+     # columns: '2'
   - block: markdown
     id: hero
     content:
       title: |-
        Postdocs
       subtitle:
-      text: |-
-        We have three openings for postdocs!
+       #We have three openings for postdocs!
 For full consideration, applications must be submitted *both* on [AJO](https://academicjobsonline.org/ajo/jobs/26854) and on QMUL's [jobs website](https://www.qmul.ac.uk/jobs/vacancies/items/9249.html) (See [here](https://inspirehep.net/jobs/2736192) for more information).
 Deadline is *January 17th, 2024*.
+      text: |-

-        We are also always open to host various externally-funded research fellowships, such as:
+        We are  always open to host various externally-funded research fellowships, such as:
         - The [Royal Society URF](https://royalsociety.org/grants-schemes-awards/grants/university-research/) (long-term, 8 years)
         - The [Royal Society NIF](https://royalsociety.org/grants-schemes-awards/grants/newton-international/) (for non-UK applicants, 3 years)
         - The [Royal Society Dorothy Hodgkin fellowship](https://royalsociety.org/grants-schemes-awards/grants/dorothy-hodgkin-fellowship/) (for people with special caring responsibilities, 8 years)